What every Travel Mugs has:

 - One-hand usability.

-These days, most professional tests of travel mugs focus specifically on double-walled stainless-steel models.
-Experts say this type of travel mug is by far the best at keeping hot drinks hot and cold drinks cold, and they are also typically more durable than plastic.
-Stainless steel is also less likely to retain flavor, so you can remove all traces of coffee taste and odor if you want to use the mug for something else.
+These days, most professional tests of travel mugs focus exclusively on double-walled stainless-steel models.
+Experts say this type of travel mug is by far the best at keeping hot drinks hot and cold drinks cold, and they are also typically more durable than plastic or ceramic.
+Stainless steel is also unlikely to retain flavor, so you can remove all traces of coffee taste and odor if you want to use the mug for something else.

 Travel mugs from Zojirushi earn more recommendations from our sources than any other brand.
-Zojirushi travel mugs come in many different styles, sizes, and colors, but the one that most often comes out on top in professional tests is the Zojirushi Stainless Mug SM-SA (Est. $30).
-Reviewers at TheSweethome.com say that out of the 60-stainless steel mugs they looked at and the 20 they subjected to hands-on testing, the SM-SA offers "the best balance of heat retention and versatility."
-It's available in three sizes – 12, 16, and 20 ounces – and four colors, from muted to bright.
+Zojirushi travel mugs come in many different styles, sizes, and colors, but the one that most often comes out on top in professional tests is the Zojirushi Stainless Mug SM-SA (Est. $25).
+Reviewers at TheSweethome.com say that out of the 60-stainless steel mugs they looked at and the 9 they subjected to hands-on testing, the SM-SA offers "the best balance of heat retention and versatility."
+This slender, lightweight travel mug comes in three sizes – 12, 16, and 20 ounces – and seven colors, from muted to bright.

-In TheSweethome.com's tests, the SM-SA just barely edged out another Zojirushi mug, the Zojirushi Stainless Mug SM-KHE (Est. $30).
+Editors at TheSweethome.com say another Zojirushi mug, the Zojirushi Stainless Mug SM-KHE (Est. $25), performs nearly as well as its top pick.
 In most respects, this mug is nearly identical to the SM-SA; in fact, reviewers say you can hardly tell them apart unless you look at them side by side.
 Both have double-walled stainless-steel construction, a slim profile, and a 5-year warranty on their vacuum-insulating properties.

-The SM-KHE actually does slightly better than the SM-SA in the temperature test, keeping coffee a few degrees warmer over an 8-hour period.
+The SM-KHE actually does slightly better than the SM-SA in temperature testing, keeping coffee a few degrees warmer over an 8-hour period.
 However, the testers find that on a few small but significant points, the SM-KHE doesn't quite measure up to the SM-SA.
 It's a couple of ounces heavier (in equivalent sizes), and its lid has a bulkier design that's more likely to bump your nose when you drink or block your view as you drive.
 It's also not available in a 20-ounce size.
 On the plus side, for those who prefer to avoid the chemicals in Teflon, the SM-KHE doesn't have a nonstick coating.
 Instead, it has an electro-polished "SlickSteel" finish that helps keep it from retaining tastes and odors.
+Users at Amazon.com and BedBathandBeyond.com say this mug is easy to clean, comfortable to hold, and totally leakproof.
+This version holds 16 ounces and come in a black finish, but it is available in four other finishes, and in a 12 ounce size.

-If the high price of the Zojirushi mugs puts you off, you can get solid performance at lower cost with the Contigo Autoseal West Loop Travel Mug (Est. $15).
+If the high price of the Zojirushi mugs puts you off, you can get solid performance at a little lower cost with the Contigo Autoseal West Loop Travel Mug (Est. $18).
 This mug's key feature is its cleverly designed locking lid, which earns high praise from both professionals and users.
 Like the Zojirushi lids, it completely prevents spills and drips but opens with the push of a button when you want to drink.
-The difference is that the second you release the button, the lid locks again – so even if the cup is knocked right out of your hand, it won't spill.
-The Contigo mug is also a better fit for most cup holders than the two Zojirushis.
+The difference is that the second you release the button, the Contigo's lid locks again – so even if the cup is knocked right out of your hand, it won't spill.
+The Contigo mug is also slightly wider than the two Zojirushis, so it fits more securely in most cup holders.

 In other respects, though, the Contigo Autoseal West Loop doesn't match the performance of its competitors.
 It's nowhere near as good at retaining heat; in TheSweethome.com's test, it loses nearly as much heat in two hours as the Zojirushi mugs do in eight.
-It's also not nearly as durable.
-In two separate professional tests, dropping the Contigo mug from a height caused the lid to blow out or shatter completely, spilling the contents everywhere.
+It's also not that durable.
+In two separate professional tests, dropping the Contigo mug from a height caused the lid to shatter completely, spilling the contents everywhere.
 Users at Amazon.com also note problems with peeling paint, leakage around the seal, and a plasticky taste and smell that lingers even after repeated washings.
 This may be because the Contigo's plastic lid, unlike the Zojirushi's, can't be dismantled completely, making it harder to clean thoroughly.
+Over time, many users note, the lid can wear out, causing the mug to start leaking.

 Still, if on-the-go convenience is your top priority, the Contigo's convenient shape and push-button seal could make it the right travel mug for you.
-It's available in 16- and 20-ounce capacities, in a choice of eight colors.
+It's available in 16- and 20-ounce capacities, in a variety of colors.